-We have obtained 99.8% of the 31 March 2021 third party investment confirmations by value.
+We have obtained 99.9% of the 31 March 2021 third party investment confirmations by value.
+A total of £3.6m remains unconfirmed at the date of this report.

 The alternative investments are often subject to stale pricing, due to infrequent pricing.
 Most of these investments were included in the 31 March 2021 draft financial statements at 31 December 2020 prices.
 Accounting standards allow stale pricing, provided no more up-to-date information is available.
 During our testing, we identified a material stale price adjustment of £130m.
 This was subsequently amended in the final version of the financial statements.